XannMagus/clocker/README.md

 # Read from one file, write to another
 clocker -i ~/work/timelog.csv -o ~/work/timelog_new.csv

+# Create a snapshot of a specific file
+clocker -i ~/work/timelog.csv snapshot

 # View entries from a specific file
 clocker -i ~/work/timelog.csv view all